-Differences between expenditures of the original budget and the final budget for the General Fund were due primarily to an increase in personal services and operating services.
-The difference in original and final budgeted revenues in the general fund were due to an increase in ad valorem taxes, other revenues, and operating transfers in, and decreases in sales tax, federal grants, supplemental pay, commissions on licenses and taxes, civil and criminal fees, and feeding and keeping prisoners.
+Differences between expenditures of the original budget and the final budget for the General Fund were due primarily to an increase in personal services, operating services, materials and supplies and capital outlay and decreases in travel and other charges and debt service.
+The difference in original and final budgeted revenues in the general fund were due to an increase in ad valorem taxes, use of money and property, operating transfers in and proceeds from disposal of assets, and decreases in federal grants, supplemental pay, other state grants, commissions on licenses and taxes, civil and criminal fees, and feeding and keeping prisoners.

-Differences between expenditures of the original budget and the final budget for the Detention Center Fund were due primarily to an increase in personal services and decreases in operating services, materials and supplies, and debt service.
-The difference in original and final budgeted revenues in the Detention Center Fund were due to decreases in feeding and keeping prisoners and an increase in use of money and property.
+Differences between expenditures of the original budget and the final budget for the Detention Center Fund were due primarily to an increase in personal services, operating services and materials and supplies and decreases in travel and other charges and debt service.
+The difference in original and final budgeted revenues in the Detention Center Fund were due to decreases in feeding and keeping prisoners, use of money and property and other revenues.